evcsec/webcompare/README.md

 ## Getting Started

-Currently the tool is in early development stages and is simple to use.
+The tool is in early development stages but is simple to use.

 ### Prerequisites